Esinko/Quick_Dynmap/README.md

 # Usage
 I suggest you have a basic knowledge of Javascript and JSON.
 So you can edit stuff I put in myself as this is repostory for anin use service.

+# Known bugs
+- The current name system has a bug where only one server's names apear.
+- Object conversion issue, probably caused by the above bug-

+# Todo
+- Load a default map on startup.
+- When a server does not have maps, detect that as an error in the client and server-side